ozwillo/ozwillo-doc/_includes/2-experiment.md

 ##### Robustness

 Following the <a href=" https://en.wikipedia.org/wiki/Robustness_principle" target="_blank">robustness principle</a> of Jon Postel, your API endpoints should be prepared to receive more data than expected and described in the documentation.
-It especially enables Ozwillo to add new functionality without breaking backward compatibility, thanks to new parameters or headers in HTTP requests or responses.
+It especially enables Ozwillo to add new functionality without breaking backward compatibility.

+Your endpoints must be robust to new parameters or parameters not described in this document (in particular in response bodies and HTTP headers).
+{: .focus .important}

 ##### Monitoring